bazelbuild/bazel-website/contributing.md

 `//src/tools/...` and their directories contain README files describing their respective utility.

-When modifying Bazel, you want to make sure that the following still works:
+When modifying Bazel, you want to make sure you can compile Bazel and all of the tests still pass.
+To do so:

-*  Build a distribution archive with `bazel build //:bazel-distfile`.
-After unzipping it in a new empty directory, run `bash compile.sh all` there.
+1. Build a distribution archive with `bazel build //:bazel-distfile`.

+2. Unzip the created binary in a new empty directory and in that directory run `bash compile.sh all`.
+This script does two things:

-   It rebuilds Bazel with `./compile.sh`, Bazel with the `compile.sh` Bazel and Bazel with the Bazel-built binary.
-It compares if the constructed Bazel builts are identical and then runs all bazel tests with `bazel test //src/... //third_party/ijar/...`.
-This is what we use at Google to ensure that we don't break Bazel when pushing new commits, too.
+    *   Rebuilds Bazel with `./compile.sh`, Bazel with the `compile.sh` Bazel, and Bazel with the Bazel-built binary.

+    *   Compares if the constructed Bazel builts are identical and then runs all bazel tests with `bazel test //src/... //third_party/ijar/...
+        --build_tests_only --test_tag_filters -noci,-manual`.

 ### Debugging Bazel